 Effective requirement gathering forms the basis of aligning the finished product with the business objectives.
-Discussions and agreement on documented requirements between the stakeholders (customer, business leadership and team leads for example) is imperative.
-There is a need to define primary, derived and implicit requirements, both functional and non-functional.
-Functionality can be captured via the use-case scenarios.
-Performance, fault tolerance, system, design and architectural requirements should also be well-addressed.
+Discussions and agreements on documented requirements between the stakeholders (customer, business leadership, and team lead for example) are imperative.
+There is a need to define primary, derived, and implicit requirements, both functional and non-functional.
+Functionality can be captured via use-case scenarios.
+Performance, fault tolerance, system, design, and architectural requirements should also be well-addressed.

 Define System Architecture:

 Design should be modular and optimal.
 Balancing and distributing functionality over modules can make or break a project.
-Object oriented approach is one such technique that ensures modularity.
+The object-oriented approach is one such technique that ensures modularity.
 It is up to the designers to ensure that the selected approach is applied well so as to achieve “maximum cohesion, minimal coupling”.
-Code re usability is often an under-utilized aspect in design, which if leveraged well, can save a lot of effort and reduce costs in the long run.
+Code reusability is often an under-utilized aspect in design, which if leveraged well, can save a lot of effort and reduce costs in the long run.